What is different about the MINDFUL, slow-motion, high-intensity strength training method?

 Jeff Grossman's Story

 According to the Mayo Clinic, “Lean muscle mass naturally decreases with age.
 If you don't do anything to replace the muscle loss, it'll be replaced with fat.
-But weight training can help you reverse the trend—at any age.”
+But strength training can help you reverse the trend—at any age.”

-More and more studies are showing that weight training is the most effective and efficient exercise in supporting overall health and fitness, especially as we reach middle age.
+More and more studies are showing that strength training is the most effective and efficient exercise in supporting overall health and fitness, especially as we reach middle age.
 This type of exercise builds and maintains muscle density, which, along with a healthy diet, is really the key to overall health and fitness, including increasing strength, bone density, cardiovascular function, glucose tolerance and balance.

 About 3 months after I started doing the workouts, I decided that I wanted to become a trainer.
-I spent about 9 fairly intense months becoming a certified personal trainer specializing in slow-motion weight training.
-I now conduct one-on-one workouts in my own small, private studio, The Workout Garage, which is located in the Alphabet Streets of Pacific Palisades.
+I spent about 9 fairly intense months becoming a certified personal trainer specializing in slow-motion strength training.
+I opened my first studio in my garage in Pacific Palisade, and I built a very successful business working out more than 60 people a week.
+Unfortunately the Pacific Palisades fire destroyed our home as well as my business.

+I now conduct one-on-one resistance bland workouts in my own private studio, The Workout Garage, which is located in the Lower Hollywood Riviera area of Redondo Beach.
 If you try this workout, you'll know why it is so effective.
 It safely and efficiently works your entire body to muscle fatigue.
-It takes about 25 minutes and needs to be done only once a week.
+It takes about 30 minutes and only needs to be done once a week.

-Suggested Reading
+Suggested Reading: